Traveler, new arrival or long-time resident, you can always discover more about Spain – and books can help!

 A Dying Light in Corduba, by Lindsay Davis.
 Murder mystery set in Cordoba in Roman times, with olive oil as a major part of the plot.
 Davis’ character Marcus DIdius Falco (a Roman private eye featured in most of her books) and his wife Helena try to unravel the situation.

 Iacobus, by Matilde Asensi.
 A medieval knight travels the Road of St. James on a quest for…. treasure? knowledge? personal fulfillment?
 Knights Templars, adventure and some love interest too.
 A great read, think Da Vinci Code but better.
-Asensi has written other excellent books, among them The Last Cato (El Ultimo Caton), another quest book, and a really good historical fiction trilogy set partly in Spain’s 16th century and partly in the Caribbean of the same period.
+Asensi has written other excellent books, among them The Last Cato (El Ultimo Caton), another quest book, and the Martin Silvereye trilogy, a really good historical fiction trilogy set partly in Spain’s 16th century and partly in the Caribbean of the same period.

 Shadow of the Wind, The Angel’s Game and The Prisoner of Heaven, all by author Carlos Ruiz Zafon, and all set in Barcelona.
 Very unusual, a bit spooky and a bit magical reality, most people love these books (I sure do!) but they are not for people who like to know where they are and where they are going – because you won’t.
 UPDATE: Sequel to Shadow of the Wind came out in 2016, not translated as of end of the year.
 Watch for El Laberinto de los Espiritus).